 Why Our Impact Matters

 Adverse experiences during infancy, such as maternal depression, exposure to violence, or neglect, can have profound and lasting effects on children throughout their lifetime.
-These adverse childhood experiences increase the risk of children experiencing the following challenges throughout their lives.

 These challenges can deny infants and young children the opportunity to thrive throughout their lives and impose substantial economic burdens on healthcare systems and social services.